OutSystems/docs-support/src/licensing/detach-11.md

 To have a system that replicates your previous factory, you must deploy all the applications published by OutSystems.
 This way you guarantee that all dependencies are met, further reducing the chances of failure.

-Since there are some specific OutSystems applications for application and environment configuration and management, like Service Center and LifeTime, those can't be detached.
+Some specific OutSystems applications, like Service Center and LifeTime, are used for application and environment configuration and management.
+As such, they can't be detached.

 <div class="info" markdown="1">